Spot2fish Privacy Policy

 Do we use 'cookies'?

-We do not use cookies for tracking purposes You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser settings.
-Since browser is a little different, look at your browser's Help Menu to learn the correct way to modify your cookies.
-If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.that make your site experience more efficient and may not function properly.
+We use cookies and similar technologies that are necessary to operate the service, such as keeping you signed in.
+You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies through your browser settings.
+Since each browser is a little different, look at your browser's Help Menu to learn the correct way to modify your cookies.
+If you turn cookies off, some of the features that make your site experience more efficient may not function properly.

 Automatically Collected Information

-In addition, the Application may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile devices unique device ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browsers you use, and information about the way you use the Application.
+In addition, the Application may collect certain information automatically, including, but not limited to, the type of device you use, your device's unique identifier, the IP address of your device, your operating system, the type of Internet browser you use, and information about the way you use the Application.

 We may disclose User Provided and Automatically Collected Information: